jadestreet/Jade-Xu-graduate-application-material/Fairness-aware contrastive learning on GNN/concepts & details.md

 [Back to main page](https://github.com/jadestreet/Jade-Xu-graduate-application-material/tree/main/Fairness-aware%20contrastive%20learning%20on%20GNN)
 ## 1 What is Graph Neural Networks (GNN)?
 <!--Need literature.-->
-In a nutshell, GNN is a type of Neural Network that takes in graph data as input.
+In a nutshell, GNN is a type of Neural Network that takes in graph data as input. \
+More specifically,
 ## 2 What is fairness in GNN?
-Based on past publishment and my understanding, fairness in GNN encompasses two primary dimensions.
+Similar to the fairness notion in the real life, there is no general criterion for fairness in GNN.
+But based on past publishments and my understanding, fairness in GNN encompasses two primary dimensions.
 ### 2.1 Treatment-Focused Fairness:

 This dimension aims to provide equitable opportunities to groups or individuals.
 It includes various types of fairness such as group fairness, individual fairness, and counterfactual fairness.